angshenting/scba-techcomm/SCBA_GCoC.md

 Expressions used in these Conditions of Contest and not defined shall have their ordinary meaning in contract bridge terminology (which may include expressions defined in the Laws of Duplicate Bridge 2017).
 In the event of any doubt or dispute as to such meaning, the decision of the event’s Organising Committee shall be final and conclusive.
 The singular shall include the plural and vice-versa and reference to one gender shall include the other.

 ## 2. Definitions For The General Conditions Of Contest
 Unless repugnant to the context or obvious meaning, the following expressions where used in these Conditions of Contest shall have the following meanings:

 ### 2.1 SCBA
 means the Singapore Contract Bridge Association, as registered under the Registrar of Societies ROS0074/1962SPO.

-### 2.2 Approved Recorder
+### 2.2 Appeal Form
-means:
-a) a person approved for the purpose by the Chief Tournament Director or his designee;
-b) either non-playing Captain of the playing teams, or
-c) the North or South player.
+means the form prescribed by SCBA for the lodging of appeals at a Singapore National Championship.

-### 2.3 Asia Pacific Bridge Federation Championship & Congress and Asia Cup Championships
+### 2.3 Singapore National Championships
 means any event so designated by the SCBA from time to time and if the context permits, also means the totality of such events scheduled for play at a particular site.
 The event should generally commence sometime between May 1 and June 30.
 Within these limits, actual dates are left to the convenience of the host NBO.
 However, the host NBO should circulate approximate dates by November 1 of the previous year.

-### 2. 4 Brown Sticker Announcement Form
+### 2.4 Brown Sticker Announcement Form
 means the form designed for the announcement of Brown Sticker Conventions (bids, overcalls and subsequent auction) as referred to in the WBF Systems Policy.

 ### 2.5 Chief Tournament Director and Assistant Chief Tournament Director